 While the student is taking the ELP or math assessment, our Title III Parent Liaison meets with each family to gather additional information that assists the district in determining the most appropriate placement/service.
-The Title III Parent Liaison will gather information relevant to the student’s prior school experiences, any interruption in formal education, academic habits, interests, etc. This information helps to determine placement and instructional support.
+The Title III Parent Liaison will gather information relevant to the student’s prior school experiences, any interruption in formal education, academic habits, interests, etc. This information helps to determine recommendation of placement and instructional support.

 Determination of Eligibility and Service: